-Net income per common share are calculated based on the weighted-average number of the Company's common stock outstanding during the period.
+The Company calculates net income per common share based on the weighted-average number of the Company's common stock outstanding during the period.
 Potentially dilutive securities are included in the diluted per-share calculations using the treasury stock method for all periods when the effect is dilutive.